 My SS claim is still in process.
 They told me last year that I should have a hearing scheduled around March 2008.
 When I called back in March, I was told to expect to hear something in 90 days or so.
 Now they’re saying maybe next year sometime!
-So I wasn’t surprised to read that Georgia has the worst backlogs in the nation right now, averaging 30 months from the time of the second denial before an administrative law judge hearing is scheduled, according to the SSA representative with whom I spoke today.
+So I wasn’t surprised to read that, averaging 30 months from the time of the second denial before an administrative law judge hearing is scheduled, according to the SSA representative with whom I spoke today.
 And they’re denying more and more people at the initial filing and first appeal, too, just to try to get rid of us.

 If I thought Canada would let me emigrate, I’d be there.